Installation

 $ ./target/release/retis --help

-Finally, profiles should be installed in either /etc/retis/profiles or $HOME/.config/retis/profiles.
+Finally, profiles should be installed in either /usr/share/retis/profiles or $HOME/.config/retis/profiles.

 Running as non-root